-In this unit you will learn about negative clauses and will soon be able to negate sentences in K’iche’.
-By the time you finish, if your ajtij saw you dozing off and asked you La katwarik?
+In this unit we will study negative clauses and will soon be able to negate sentences in K’iche’.
+By the time we finish, if your ajtij saw you dozing off and asked La katwarik?
 “Are you sleeping?” you would be able to answer Ja’i, na kinwar taj!
 “I am not sleeping!”

 Listen to the following conversation:

 Negative clauses in K’iche’ require two negation particles: na preceding the predicate head -which can be a verb, adjective, noun or pronoun- and ta(j) following it.
 Na is often deleted in colloquial speech.
 There are two variants of the second particle: taj in phrase-final position and ta elsewhere.

 To answer “no” in K’iche’, the whole verb phrase is repeated and negated.

 Na k-uj-war ta waral

 Neg1 INC-we-sleep Neg2 here

 Na ka-0-war ta la